apache/spark/python/docs/source/development/debugging.rst

 Python native functions or data have to be handled, for example, when you execute pandas UDFs or PySpark RDD APIs.

-This page describes how to debug such Python workers instead of focusing on debugging with JVM.
+This page describes how to debug such Python applications and workers instead of focusing on debugging with JVM.
 Profiling and debugging JVM is described at `Useful Developer Tools <https://spark.apache.org/developer-tools.html>`_.